Freezing Orders within English divorce proceedings

 Typically (but certainly not always) it is the husband who has primary control of the family’s finances and therefore it is usually the behaviour of the husbands which is under scrutiny.

-If a wife suspects that there is a risk that her husband is about to move assets out of the reach of the English court, she may need to urgently consider applying for a freezing injunction.
+If a wife suspects that there is a risk that her husband is about to move assets out of the reach of the English court, she may need to urgently consider applying for a freezing order (also called a freezing injunction).

 A freezing injunction is an interim order which is designed to prevent a person disposing of or dealing with assets until the conclusion of a divorce or financial dispute.
 In theory any assets can be frozen, but typically such applications will relate to bank accounts, shares, property and land.
 A freezing injunction can be obtained over assets within the jurisdiction of England and Wales (a domestic freezing order) or worldwide (a worldwide freezing order).